Hooray for cinnamon rolls!

 - Sprinkle the yeast over the warm milk mixture and let it sit for approximately 2-3 minutes, until the yeast starts to grow and smell yeasty.

 In a large mixing bowl, combine the milk-yeast mixture with 4 cups of the whole wheat pastry flour and stir until just combined.
 The mixture will be sticky.

 - Cover the bowl with a clean kitchen towel, and let sit for 1 hour to rise.
 It will double in size.

-- After 1 hour, remove the towel, and add the baking powder, baking soda, kosher salt, and the remaining 1/2 cup flour.
+After 1 hour, remove the towel, and add the baking powder, baking soda, sea salt, and the remaining 1/2 cup flour.
 Using your hands, knead the dough and stir together to make dough go from semi-crumbly and powdery to smooth.
 This process of kneading the dry ingredients into the dough will take approximately 3-5 minutes.